gradientwolf/github_move_stars/README.md

 gh api --paginate user/starred --jq '.[].full_name' > starred_repos.txt
 ```

-Thereafter, please run the shell script to add the list of favorites to Github account
+Thereafter, please run the shell script to add the list of favorites to Github account.
+If your account is rate-limited in any way, please consider changing the interval of API request
+in the code